Biologics for Inflammatory Bowel Disease

 Studies show that natalizumab works to stop the symptoms Crohn's disease in some people and to keep some people free of symptoms.
 But natalizumab may cause a serious and life-threatening disease called PML.
 Because of this risk, natalizumab is only available through a special prescription drug program.5

-In one study, between 60% and 70% of people with ulcerative colitis were better 8 weeks after getting infliximab treatment.
+In one study, between 60 and 70 out of 100 people with ulcerative colitis were better 8 weeks after getting infliximab treatment.
 In another study, twice as many people got better after receiving infliximab compared to those taking a placebo.6

 All medicines have side effects.
 But many people don't feel the side effects, or they are able to deal with them.
 Ask your pharmacist about the side effects of each medicine you take.
 Side effects are also listed in the information that comes with your medicine.